Saamelaisten totuus- ja sovintokomissio / The Sámi Truth and Reconciliation Commission

 The Truth and Reconciliation Commission in Finland has heard nearly 400 personal accounts and commissioned more than a dozen separate expert reports on societal themes important to the Sámi, such as climate, education, the Lutheran Church, language, militarization, livelihoods, culture, as well as social and health policy.

 The Commission’s report will be presented on December 4th to the Finnish Government, the Skolt Sámi Siida Administration, and the Sámi Parliament.
-The National Theatre will serve as the main backdrop for the historic event, where the report will be read out loud and Finland’s governing parties will be challenged to commit to the recommendations set out by the commission.
+The official handover ceremony and the subsequent press conference are invite-only events, but can be followed through a live stream.
+After the handover ceremony, the program continues as an open event for everyone.
+The Finnish National Theatre will serve as the main backdrop for the historic event, where the report will be read out loud by dozens of readers from 4 to 6 December.
+Finland’s parliamentary parties will be challenged to commit to the recommendations set out by the commission.

 The three-day event is part of the Towards Reconciliation collaboration, organized by Baltic Circle festival in cooperation with the Truth and Reconciliation Commission.
 The festival has invited cultural practitioners to explore the question of what cultural reconciliation with the Sámi means for Finnish art institutions.
 How can national institutions take Sámi experiences into account and reframe Finland’s national identity?